 Sources: Ancestry; "Aged Colored citizen dies; was poet's aunt," Lexington Leader, 6/9/1933, p.
 18.

 * Alexander Burton, February 1839 - April 28, 1897, was born in Fayette County.
 He was a veteran of the U.S. Civil War, having served with the 12th U.S. Colored Heavy Artillery Unit.
 He enlisted at Camp Nelson, KY.
 On his military record, Alexander Burton listed William Burton in Lincoln County, KY as his owner.

 After the war, Alex Burton was a shoemaker in Lexington, according to p.
 44 in Maydwell's Lexington City Directory for 1867.
 He had an account (#642) at the Lexington Freedman's Bank (Ancestry).
 On his bank application, he named his parents Willis and Eliza Burton and his siblings Robert, Ann, and Priscilla.

 Alexander Burton lived with his sister at 211 Corral Street in Lexington, according to the 1870 U.S. Census.
 He was the husband of Mattie E. Burton; the couple had two children (John and Emma).
 The family was enumerated in the 1880 U.S. Census while living in Boyle County, KY.

-In 1897, Alex Burton died of tuberculosis at 66 Corral Street in Lexington, according to the Lexington Certificate of Death (Ancestry) and is buried in African Cemetery #2.
+In 1897, Alex Burton died of tuberculosis at 66 Corral Street in Lexington, according to his Lexington Certificate of Death (Ancestry), and is buried in African Cemetery #2.
 Mrs. Eliza Burton (wife of Fate Burton) was appointed the administrator of his estate.
 She purchased the home at 211 Corral Street.

 Robert M. Burton died suddenly of a heart ailment in 1914.
 He is buried in the Woodland Cemetery.